AnirudhDabas/delriz-frontend/README.md

 - **Multiple Home Pages:** Choose from a variety of home page designs to best suit your business.
 - **Inner Pages:** Access a range of inner pages for various sections of your eCommerce website.
 - **Image Background:** Customize page backgrounds with visually appealing images.
-- **Flexible and Multi-Purpose:** Shofy is versatile and can be adapted to various eCommerce niches.
+- **Flexible and Multi-Purpose:** DELRIZ is versatile and can be adapted to various eCommerce niches.
 - **Valid CSS3:** Comply with modern CSS standards for a better user experience.
 - **24/7 Awesome Support:** Get continuous support for any inquiries or issues you may encounter.
 - **Detailed Documentation:** Access comprehensive documentation for easy development and setup.

 ## Powerful Additional Features

-- **All E-commerce Features and Apps Included:** Shofy provides a comprehensive eCommerce solution with all the essential features and apps needed for a successful online store.
+- **All E-commerce Features and Apps Included:** DELRIZ provides a comprehensive eCommerce solution with all the essential features and apps needed for a successful online store.
 - **Variation Swatch:** Create clean and professional product pages with variation swatches that capture your customer's attention and allow easy selection of product variations.
 - **Filter Variations, Pagination, Filters by Size & Color:** Improve user experience and boost conversion rates by reducing the time needed for customers to complete their orders through filtering options and pagination.
 - **Video Gallery:** Offer customers a detailed view of products with an engaging video gallery that showcases products from different angles or in use.